Contents:

 Queens Beast Coin Market Prices

-Gold Spot Price: Approximately $2,000 per troy ounce.
+Au Spot Price: Approximately $2,000 per troy ounce.

-Silver Spot Price: Approximately $25 per troy ounce.
+Ag Spot Price: Approximately $25 per troy ounce.

-These pieces are issued from various precious metals (which in turn opens up a lot of investment opportunities, as the demand for precious metals only grows over time - just think about rare and old Roman coins).
+These pieces are issued from various precious metals (which in turn opens up a lot of investment opportunities, as the demand for precious metals only grows over time - just think about rare and old Roman money).